Shelby E. McDonald, Ph.D.

 B.S., Virginia Polytechnic Institute and State University

-Shelby E. McDonald is a tenure-track assistant professor in the VCU School of Social Work and a core faculty member at the Clark-Hill Institute for Positive Youth Development in the VCU Department of Psychology.
+Shelby E. McDonald is an associate professor in the VCU School of Social Work and a core faculty member at the Clark-Hill Institute for Positive Youth Development in the VCU Department of Psychology.
 Her research focuses on improving the socioemotional and behavioral functioning of young people who have experienced adversity and trauma by examining the role of human-animal interaction in risk and resilience in childhood and adolescence.

 Dr. McDonald’s recent projects have examined the impact of relationships with companion animals (e.g., dogs, cats, birds) on psychosocial well-being of maltreated children, the impact of animal maltreatment exposure on child and adult survivors of intimate partner violence, and the role of companion animals in LGBTQIA2S+ youth wellbeing.
 Dr. McDonald’s research findings have been translated into recommendations for domestic violence services, mental health professionals who work with interspecies families, and animal welfare organizations.

 McDonald directs the Children, Families, and Animals Research (CFAR) Group at VCU.
 She also holds a research affiliate position with the VCU School of Medicine Center for Human-Animal Interaction.
 Dr. McDonald is passionate about mentoring students in research and welcomes undergraduate and graduate student participation in her projects.

 Dr. McDonald is accepting Ph.D. student applications for Fall 2021.

 Learn more about Dr. McDonald and the CFAR group

 Associate professor, VCU School of Social Work